-Distance learning, also called distance education, e-learning and online learning, is a form of education that utilizes the use of various technologies (such as cable, Interactive Video (ITV) and Internet) to facilitate student-instructor and student-student interactions without having to be physically present in the same location.
+Distance learning, also called distance education, e-learning and online learning, is a form of education that utilizes the use of the Internet, a learning management system (LMS), and collaborative tools to facilitate student-instructor and student-student interactions without having to be physically present in the same location.

 The primary purpose of distance learning at the University of Hawaiʻi's ten campuses is to extend the University's rich array of quality instructional resources to students anywhere in the state who are committed to higher education but are constrained by diverse factors which prevent their participation as regular on-campus students at the University of Hawaiʻi campus offering their program of choice.